Thursday, November 13, 2008

 I would suggest to people who make such arguments, that such people actually look at a sex offender registry at some point.
 I have looked at the sex offender registries in many states, including GA, and I notice that many people who register are there for crimes such as certain types of solicitation of a minor, or indecent exposure.

 Lists of things you might be on the registry for in GA include such things as viewing online child porn, incest, and certain indecent telephone conversations.
+To date I have never heard of a 2nd degree murder registry or an armed robber registry.

 Probably correctly, the 8th amendment is very very rarely used to invalidate sentencing laws.
 Probably incorrectly, as the Sentencing Law and Policy author notes, when the 8th is used to invalidate sentencing laws, it is usually used in the context of the death penalty, while ignoring disproportionate prison terms.